Disease Guide ·Hemangiosarcoma ·2026

 Cancer Coverage

-Most comprehensive pet insurance policies cover cancer diagnosis and treatment, including surgery and chemotherapy.
-Hemangiosarcoma is not a hereditary exclusion — it's classified as an acquired condition.
-Confirm your policy has no cancer-specific exclusions or sublimits that would cap payouts below the $5,000-$12,000 typical cost.
+Most policies cover cancer diagnosis, surgery, and chemotherapy.
+HSA is not a hereditary exclusion.
+Confirm your policy has no cancer-specific exclusions or sublimits capping payouts below the $5,000-$12,000 typical cost.

 Red flag · Premium creep